TeamJM/journeymap-docs/docs/en/about/licensing.md

 - Re-host, redistribute or bundle the mod in any way, including as part of a larger distribution such as a modpack.
 This includes Technic modpacks, which bundle all of the mods into a single zip file.

-If you’re unhappy with the way Technic handles this, please feel free to drop a comment on this [GitHub issue](https://github.com/TechnicPack/TechnicSolder/issues/424).
+If you're unhappy with the way Technic handles this, please feel free to drop a comment on this [GitHub issue](https://github.com/TechnicPack/TechnicSolder/issues/424).

 - Decompile our mod or extract the contents of the JAR and make use of the code or assets therein for any purpose.